-The first one is by adjusting the DETC settings of the MPTs at 1.05 (+2 tap) which effectively reduces the voltage by 0.05 pu throughout the collector system.
+The first Vpu reduction is adjusted by using the DETC settings of the MPTs at 1.05 (+2 taps), which effectively reduces the voltage by 0.05 Vpu throughout the collector system.
 The remaining voltage reduction is achieved by tapping the turbines with the highest voltage at 1.025 (+1 tap).

-The second one is by adjusting the DETC settings of the MPTs at 1.025 (+1 tap).
-The remaining 0.039 pu voltage reduction can be obtained by tapping some turbine transformers.
-The turbines with the highest voltage (above 1.125 Vpu) are tapped at 1.05 (+2 tap).
-Once all voltages are below 1.125 Vpu, then the remaining turbines with terminal voltages above 1.1 are tapped at 1.025 (+1 tap).
+The second Vpu reduction is achieved by adjusting the DETC settings of the MPTs at 1.025 (+1 tap).
+The remaining 0.039 Vpu voltage reduction can be obtained by tapping some turbine transformers.
+The turbines with the highest voltage (above 1.125 Vpu) are tapped at 1.05 (+2 taps).
+Once all the voltages are below 1.125 Vpu, then the remaining turbines with terminal voltages above 1.1 are tapped at 1.025 (+1 tap).

-The main difference between these two options is that the first option affects a 0.05 Vpu voltage drop throughout the collector system, while the second option affects a 0.05 Vpu voltage drop only at the turbines that have higher than 1.1 Vpu voltage at their terminals.
+The main difference between these two options is that the first option affects a 0.05 Vpu voltage drop throughout the collector system, while the second option affects a 0.05 Vpu voltage drop only at the turbines that have a higher than 1.1 Vpu voltage at their terminals.
 Just because a reduction of 0.05 Vpu was accomplished using the DETCs of the MPTs does not mean that no more turbines will need to be tapped.
-An MPT DETC tap of 1.05 Vpu will cause some loss of reactive power which will need to be compensated either by more capacitor banks or more turbine reactive power.
-In either of the two cases, this additional reactive power may cause the voltage to be above the constraints outlined above in this section.
+An MPT DETC tap of 1.05 Vpu will cause some loss of reactive power, which must be compensated by either adding more capacitor banks or more turbine reactive power.
+In either of the two cases, this additional reactive power may cause the voltage to be above the constraints outlined in this section.
 This is explained in more detailed below in terms of adjusting the MPT DETC settings at 1.025 Vpu.

 The turbines that will be affected in the second option of setting the DETCs are the ones that have higher than 1.125 Vpu at their terminals after adjusting the MPT DETC to 1.025.
 Thus, the MPTs will be tapped at 1.025 in the second option, then a power flow solution will be used to determine what turbines have higher than 1.125 Vpu at their terminals.
 The turbines that have higher than 1.125 Vpu voltage at their terminals will be short listed for WTT tapping.
 A turbine that is short listed to have its transformer tapped does not necessarily mean that its transformer will be tapped, as it could be the case that adjusting the tap of one turbine could affect the voltage at a nearby turbine.
-This will depend on what will be done next.
+This depends on what will be done next.

-The turbines that are short listed are sorted in a descending order such that the turbine that has the highest overvoltage is tapped first.
-Optimum DETC settings are reached by tapping the WTTs one at a time.
-This means that the turbine that has the highest voltage is tapped first, the power flow is resolved, more capacitor banks are added to meet the 0.95 PF requirement, the power flow is re-solved, and the process continues while observing the constraints above in this subsection until there is no need to tap more WTTs and the PF is met at the POI.
-The process is summarized in 1.
-After the tap settings of all DETCs are finalized, those tap settings are used for all power flow cases to produce the reactive power capability of the project at the POI in 5.
+The turbines that are short listed are sorted in a descending order such that the turbine with the highest overvoltage is tapped first.
+Optimal DETC settings are reached by tapping the WTTs one at a time.
+This means that the turbine that has the highest voltage is tapped first, the power flow is resolved, more capacitor banks are added to meet the 0.95 PF requirement, the power flow is resolved, and the process continues while observing the constraints above in this subsection until there is no need to tap more WTTs and the PF is met at the POI.
+The process is summarized in the Introduction.
+After the tap settings of all the DETCs are finalized, those tap settings are used for all power flow cases to produce the reactive power capability of the project at the POI in the appendix.